hex-1/Balls-Game/README.md

 2. Extract the compressed file called Game

-3. Run the executable called balls
+3. Run the executable called balls, you may get a windows smart screen notification, if you do press more info and then run anyway

 4. Using zoom share the screen you have the game on